msalli/boggle/README.md

 # boggle
-Node app for a Boggle solver
+Node app for a boggle game & solver

 Start a game of boggle and enter words by connecting letters on the board.